2018ik/2018ik.github.io/_wiki/home_meeting.markdown

 ## Background

-Home meetings are meetings which are held in believers' homes.
-If there is only a single meeting each week in the church meeting hall based on a definite, regular schedule, it will be difficult for each member to come into function.
-The Lord actually wants to build the church through organic gatherings in each believer's home, that the children, relatives, neighbors, and new ones can all be built up.
-These meetings are not necessarily just for teaching, but for nourishing and cherishing the attendees.
+Home meetings are meetings which are held in new believers' homes.
+The emphasis here is on raising up the new ones.
+These meetings are not necessarily for teaching, but for nourishing and cherishing the attendees.
 These meetings also provide a testimony for the neighbors, and provide an opportunity for witness and gospel preaching.
+After the new ones have met in the homes and are sufficiently mature in life, they can be brought to the Lord's day meetings.

 ## Scriptural Basis